DataDog/documentation/content/en/graphing/notebooks/_index.md

 To rename a notebook, click the name field in the notebook header.

-To delete a notebook that you've created, delete it from the Notebook List page.
+To delete a notebook that you've created, delete it from the Notebook List page, or from the individual notebook page using the settings cog.